swift-vim/SwiftPackageManager.vim/README.md

 This is fundamental playground support for Vim, and has the ability to:

-- [x] Display playground output in Vim [SwiftPlayground.vim](https://github.com/jerrymarino/SwiftPlayground.vim)
-- [] Generate Playgrounds
+[x] Display playground output in Vim [SwiftPlayground.vim](https://github.com/jerrymarino/SwiftPlayground.vim) [] Generate Playgrounds
-- [] Integrate Swift Package Manager dependencies into the Playground
+[] Integrate Swift Package Manager dependencies into the Playground

 ### Debugger

 Status: TODO

-A lightweight "plugin" for [swift-lldb]().
+A lightweight "plugin" for [swift-lldb](https://github.com/apple/swift-lldb).
 Support should be fast and utilize the LLDB shell running in another process for most interaction.

 Features:
-- Add and remove breakpoints from vim
+[] Add and remove breakpoints from vim
-- When the debugger hits a breakpoint it open the file in vim at that line
+[] When the debugger hits a breakpoint it open the file in vim at that line

 ### Test Support

 Status: TODO

 Run tests and see failing output in Vim.

-### Distribution and Installation

-SwiftPackageManager.vim installs with your Vim Plugin manager of choice.

 ## Contributing